azdavis/millet/docs/ARCHITECTURE.md

 - emit an error
 - finish a node

-Then processes those events to build a lossless syntax tree, wrapped in the AST API.
+Then processes those events to build a lossless CST.

 ### `crates/sml-hir-lower`